ML4WIFI - ML-driven Radio Resource Management in Wireless Local Area Networks

 Selected Publications

-2. Piotr Gawłowicz, Anatolij Zubow and Falko Dressler, "Matryoshka: Single RF Chain Multi-user Transmission through WiFi-in-WiFi Signal Emulation using COTS Hardware," Proceedings of 29th ACM International Conference on Mobile Computing and Networking (MobiCom 2023), 17th ACM International Workshop on Wireless Network Testbeds, Experimental evaluation and Characterization (WINTECH 2023), Madrid, Spain, October 2023, pp. 96–103.
-[DOI, BibTeX, PDF and Details...]
+1. Piotr Gawłowicz, Anatolij Zubow and Falko Dressler, "Matryoshka: Single RF Chain Multi-user Transmission through WiFi-in-WiFi Signal Emulation using COTS Hardware," Proceedings of 29th ACM International Conference on Mobile Computing and Networking (MobiCom 2023), 17th ACM International Workshop on Wireless Network Testbeds, Experimental evaluation and Characterization (WINTECH 2023), Madrid, Spain, October 2023, pp. 96–103.
+[DOI, BibTeX, PDF, More details]

-3. Wojciech Ciezobka, Maksymilian Wojnar, Katarzyna Kosek-Szott, Szymon Szott and Krzysztof Rusek, "FTMRate: Collision-Immune Distance-based Data Rate Selection for IEEE 802.11 Networks," Proceedings of 24th IEEE International Symposium on a World of Wireless, Mobile and Multimedia Networks (WoWMoM 2023), Boston, MA, June 2023.
-[DOI, BibTeX, Details...]
+2. Wojciech Ciezobka, Maksymilian Wojnar, Katarzyna Kosek-Szott, Szymon Szott and Krzysztof Rusek, "FTMRate: Collision-Immune Distance-based Data Rate Selection for IEEE 802.11 Networks," Proceedings of 24th IEEE International Symposium on a World of Wireless, Mobile and Multimedia Networks (WoWMoM 2023), Boston, MA, June 2023.
+[DOI, BibTeX, More details]